mportesdev/handpick/README.rst

     object is not an instance of specified type(s).

     ``type_or_types`` must be a type or tuple of types.

-handpick.ALL
-    Predicate that returns True for all objects.

 handpick.NO_CONTAINERS
     Predicate that returns True for non-iterable objects, strings